IRS outsourcing of debt collection good idea

 One of the conditions of receiving the contract to work on these IRS delinquent accounts was that the four chosen collection agencies must abide by the consumer protection provisions of the Fair Debt Collection Practices Act.
 Also, the private collection agencies cannot ask for payment on a prepaid debit card and all payments must be paid directly to the IRS and not to the private collection agency.

 As a collection attorney and as a proponent of the privatization of government agencies that are financially compromised, I believe this program is a terrific idea and I applaud Congress for passing this legislation.
 Clearly, with $458 billion being owed by delinquent taxpayers, the IRS is not getting the job done.
-Collection agencies are absolutely more aggressive when it comes to collecting money because that is what it takes to be effective.
+Collection agencies are absolutely more aggressive when it comes to collecting money, especially in commercial collections cases, because that is what it takes to be effective.
 Being kind and gentle and asking politely does not work.

 Lisa Spiwak is an attorney at Spiwak & Iezza LLP in Thousand Oaks.